Lereau History, Family Crest & Coats of Arms

 Lereau Settlers in Canada in the 17th Century

-- Simon Lereau, son of René and Marguerite, married Suzanne Jaroussel, daughter of Pierre and Jacquette, in Quebec on 27th November 1655
+- Simon Lereau, son of René and Marguerite, who married Suzanne Jaroussel, daughter of Pierre and Jacquette, in Quebec on 27th November 1655

-- Pierre Lereau, son of Simon and Suzanne, married Marguerite Badeau, daughter of Jean and Marguerite, in Quebec on 7th February 1689
+- Pierre Lereau, son of Simon and Suzanne, who married Marguerite Badeau, daughter of Jean and Marguerite, in Quebec on 7th February 1689

-- Pierre Lereau, son of Hély and Marie, married Marie Courtois, daughter of Bertrand and Marie, in Charlesbourg, Quebec on 21st May 1694
+- Pierre Lereau, son of Hély and Marie, who married Marie Courtois, daughter of Bertrand and Marie, in Charlesbourg, Quebec on 21st May 1694

-- Sixte Lereau, son of Simon and Suzanne, married Reine De Blois, daughter of Grégoire and Françoise, in Sainte-Famille, Quebec on 15th February 1694
+- Sixte Lereau, son of Simon and Suzanne, who married Reine De Blois, daughter of Grégoire and Françoise, in Sainte-Famille, Quebec on 15th February 1694

 Lereau Settlers in Canada in the 18th Century

-- Joseph-François Lereau, son of Pierre and Marguerite, married Marie-Catherine Augé, daughter of Louis and Antoinette, in Lotbinière, Quebec on 18th January 1734
+- Joseph-François Lereau, son of Pierre and Marguerite, who married Marie-Catherine Augé, daughter of Louis and Antoinette, in Lotbinière, Quebec on 18th January 1734

-- Antoine Lereau, son of Pierre-Charles and Marie-Jeanne-Louise, married Marie Gautier, daughter of Joseph and Clémence, in Terrebonne, Quebec on 8th November 1735
+- Antoine Lereau, son of Pierre-Charles and Marie-Jeanne-Louise, who married Marie Gautier, daughter of Joseph and Clémence, in Terrebonne, Quebec on 8th November 1735

-- Charles-François Lereau, son of Pierre-Charles and Marie, married Marie-Louise Coté, daughter of Jean and Marie-Anne, in Quebec on 4th July 1740
+- Charles-François Lereau, son of Pierre-Charles and Marie, who married Marie-Louise Coté, daughter of Jean and Marie-Anne, in Quebec on 4th July 1740

-- Charles Lereau, son of Pierre and Marie, married Marie-Louise Falardeau, daughter of Jean and Marie, in Lorette, Quebec on 11th January 1751
+- Charles Lereau, son of Pierre and Marie, who married Marie-Louise Falardeau, daughter of Jean and Marie, in Lorette, Quebec on 11th January 1751

-- Joseph Lereau, son of Simon and Marguerite, married Louise Émond, daughter of Michel and Agathe, in Saint-François-de-l'île-d'Orléans, Quebec on 4th November 1755
+- Joseph Lereau, son of Simon and Marguerite, who married Louise Émond, daughter of Michel and Agathe, in Saint-François-de-l'île-d'Orléans, Quebec on 4th November 1755

 - ^ The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X)